jackdewinter/application_properties/newdocs/src/index.md

 The `application_properties` package has the following advantages:

 - Thoroughly tested
-    - The project currently has over 200 tests with 100% coverage coverage.
+    - The project currently has over 200 tests with 100% coverage.
     - Comprehensive set of scenarios that test how `application_properties` reacts to situations are coded and passing.
 - Simple...
 With Examples